Pediatric Neurofibromatosis (NF)

 *Age of late teen and early adult as defined by the Centers for Disease Control (CDC).

-Children with neurofibromatosis 1 can develop several health conditions can develop including fluid build-up in the brain, headaches, seizures, heart defects, and high blood pressure.
+Children with neurofibromatosis 1 can develop several health conditions including fluid build-up in the brain, headaches, seizures, heart defects and high blood pressure.
 Children with NF1 may also have learning or behavioral challenges.
 Due to these conditions, medical treatment may include medication, surgery, radiation, or chemotherapy, among other interventions.

 NF is the most common cancer predisposition syndrome in children.
 Managing this chronic disease year in and year out requires continuity of care with a focus on screening and access to subspecialists.
 To that end, the NF Program holds two clinics a week to accommodate annual or more frequent office visits for all patients.
 These visits allow us to track patient health and serve as the coordination point for regular screenings – ophthalmological and neuropsychology evaluations are common, for example.